guardrails-ai/guardrails-lite-client/README.md

-# guardrails-lite-server
+# guardrails-lite-client
-A bare minimum deployment of guardrails as a service.

-For this deployment, we use a config file to define our Guards so we don't need a database.
+A bare minimum deployment showing how to use guardrails client side (in an application).
+This deployment contains a simple OpenAI compliant chat completions endpoint.
+The completions are then validated by a Guard using the ToxicLanguage Validator.

-## Run the server locally
+## Run the server locally with docker

 ### Linux and MacOS
 1. Clone this repository
-2. `make env`
-3. `source ./.venv/bin/activate`
+2. Make sure there is a valid Guardrails AI API Key in the `GUARDRAILS_TOKEN` environment variable.  `./buildscripts/build/.sh` uses this for performing hub installs during the Docker build.
-4. `make build`
+3. `make build`
-5. `make start`
+4. `make start`

 Once the server is up and running, you can check out the Swagger docs at http://localhost:8000/docs